Beer to go

 Balbilla is our German Kölsch-style Ale.
 Crafted with German malted barley and wheat, a blend of classic and new German hops, and our favorite kölsch yeast, it is crisp, dry, and refreshing.
 Lagered for many weeks and naturally carbonated, we taste notes of candied lemon, blackberry, freshly baked bread, and crackers.
 It is named after Julia Balbilla (72 – after 130 CE), who was a Greco-Roman noblewoman and famous poet.
 She accompanied the emperor Hadrian on his tour of Egypt and several of her epigrams, which survive today, were inscribed on the Colossi of Memnon.

-Brutus: DDH & Vanilla is a variation of our flagship IPA, Brutus.
-For this version of Brutus, we double dry hopped (DDH) it with a generous amount of Citra®, Simcoe®, and Mosaic® hops from the United States.
-We also conditioned it on a copious amount of Madagascar bourbon vanilla beans.
+Brutus is our flagship India Pale Ale.
 Crafted with American malted barley, specialty German malts, a touch of flaked oats, and our house ale yeast, it is refreshing, juicy, and soft.
-We taste notes of orange creamsicle, mango gelato, mango lassi, and vanilla cream bars.
+Hopped generously with Citra®, Simcoe®, and Mosaic®, we taste notes of orange sorbet, bubblegum, apricot, overripe mango, and candied lemon.
 It is named after Lucius Junius Brutus (6th century BCE), who was a famous founder of the Roman Republic after the expulsion of the last Roman king, Tarquinius Superbus.

 Cleopatra is an India Pale Ale celebrating New Zealand hops.
 Crafted with American malted barley and white wheat, specialty German malts, and our house ale yeast, it is juicy, delicate, and soft.
 It was hopped generously with a blend of four New Zealand hops, including Nelson Sauvin™ and Riwaka™.
 We taste notes of gummy bears, papaya, peach, and pineapple.
 It is named after Cleopatra (69 – 30 BCE), who was the last queen of Ptolemaic Egypt and only Ptolemaic queen to learn Egyptian.
 She is also known for her relationships with Julius Caesar and Marcus Antonius.